 |Thursday 06 - Friday 07 July (school holidays)||Brisbane||Register|

 |Monday 25 - Tuesday 26 September (school holidays)||Melbourne||Register|

 |Thursday 28 - Friday 29 September (school holidays)||Sydney||Register|

 This intensive course is delivered over two consecutive days from 8.30am - 4.30pm each day.

 Participants will be provided with 6 months access to the Positive Difference Professional Learning Library, a collection of online resources to use for training purposes within your organisation.
 These resources include:

 With the Certificate of Applied Positive Psychology course, you get two days of professional training along with a wealth of professionally-prepared resources to empower you to share your newly-acquired knowledge with your colleagues.

-We recommend you send two or three of your high-performing people to complete the course, and to form the core of a team to lead sustainable cultural change at your workplace.
+For best results, we suggest having several of your high-performing people complete the course so that they can form a team to lead sustainable cultural change at your workplace.